-Neither Robur nor any of his companions had a suspicion Of the catastrophe that threatened the Albatross.
+Neither Robur nor any of his companions had a suspicion of the catastrophe that threatened the "Albatross."

 This was Uncle Prudent's plan.
 As he had said, he had stolen into the magazine, and there had possessed himself of some powder and cartridge like those used by Robur in Dahomey.
-Returning to his cabin, he bad carefully concealed the cartridge with which he had resolved to blow up the Albatross in mid-air.
+Returning to his cabin, he had carefully concealed the cartridge with which he had resolved to blow up the "Albatross" in mid-air.